MoeraOrg/moeraorg.github.io/overview/difference.md

 user experience even better than in the best centralized social networks.

 Many existing decentralized social networks provide no more than a Twitter-like interface.
-Moera makes a goal to provide all advanced social features - access rights, friendships, groups, discussions, recommendations etc. For most users decentralization is not enough to choose to migrate to a new social network.
+Moera has a goal to provide all advanced social features - access rights, friendship, groups, discussions, recommendations etc. For most users decentralization is not enough to choose to migrate to a new social network.
 That's why user experience and unique features is a key factor to success.